ansible/ansible/docs/docsite/rst/user_guide/collections_using.rst

 In addition to any signatures provided by the Galaxy server, signature sources can also be provided in the requirements file and on the command line.
 Signature sources should be URIs.

-Detached signatures for a collection can be manually generated using the ``gpg`` CLI using the following steps.
-These steps assume you have generated a GPG private key, but do not cover this process.
+You can manually generate detached signatures for a collection using the ``gpg`` CLI using the following step.
+This step assume you have generated a GPG private key, but do not cover this process.

 .. code-block:: bash